research-com/QoEval/README.md

 For controlling the device, [AndroidViewClient](https://github.com/dtmilano/AndroidViewClient) is required.

-## Graphical User Interface (GUI) - Manual
-The GUI is structured in tabs and are ordered from left to right to represent a typical  workflow.

-Created configurations can be saved and loaded using the buttons at the bottom of the GUI.

-### Parameters
-This tab is used to display the contents of a parameter file and select the stimuli which will eventually be created and post-processed.

-Note that the parameter file format in version 0.5.0 is not very readable due to it being converted to .csv from an .xlsx file.
-A better format to allow for ceating custom parameter files has yet to be implemented.

-### Emulation
-Settings relevant to the creation of stimuli

-### Post-Processing
-Settings relevant to the post-processing of stimuli

-### Analysis
-Settings relevant for the collection and representation of network traffic analysis data

-### Run
-Start the coordinator with the current settings to create and/or post-process selected stimuli.
-Displays log and progress of the coordinator.

-### Results
-View and compare the finished results.

-Displays the contents of the currently selected output folder (Emulation->VideoCapturePath) grouped by stimulus-ID.

-Analysis graphs can be previewed and opened.

-A video player can be started to watch up to two selected videos simultaneously.

-The video player's controls include the following features
-* simultaneous control of both videos
-* bookmarking a specific point in the video(s) to easily reset playback to this point
-* creating trigger images relevant for post-processing

 ## Known Bugs and Problems
 The 4.15 Linux kernel as well as the 5.8.0 kernel have a bug within the netem module which